Music Man (album)

-Music Man is a studio album by American country music artist Waylon Jennings, released in 1980 on RCA Victor.
+Music Man is the twenty-seventh studio album by American country music artist Waylon Jennings, released in 1980 on RCA Victor.

 Recording and composition

 The new decade brought another #1 album for Jennings, his fifth since 1976.
 Produced by the singer and Waylon's drummer Richie Albright, the mood is lighter than it had been on Jennings' previous release, the ballad-heavy What Goes Around Comes Around.
 Jennings later said of both records, "Virtually identical in cover look and personnel, the two albums revolved around his resolute bass drum, while the guitars swirled, traded licks, and I rode the rhythm section like a palomino."

 It contains the popular "Theme from "The Dukes of Hazzard" (Good Ol' Boys)", which became Jennings' tenth solo #1 hit.
 As the narrator for the 1975 movie Moonrunners, Jennings was tapped to serve in the same capacity for The Dukes of Hazzard which premiered on CBS in 1979 and was based on Moonrunners.
 Jennings wrote the theme song for the show and recorded two versions: the television theme version and a slightly different version made commercially available on both single and album which received radio airplay.
 The television show version features a banjo which the commercially available version does not, as well as a bridge which follows the first verse and chorus.
 Following the second chorus, Jennings makes a tongue-in-cheek reference to his faceless appearance in the credits by singing, "I'm a good ol' boy, you know my mama loves me, but she don't understand why they keep showing my hands and not my face on TV!", a statement referring to the opening shot in the television theme version where Jennings is only shown below the neck playing guitar.
 As Andrew Dansby of Rolling Stone wryly noted in 2002, "In 1980, another generation discovered Jennings, albeit only a third of him."
 The song was certified double-platinum by the Recording Industry Association of America with over 2 million in sales.